Staffwerke/vm-babysitter/README.md

 Retention policy is managed by env vars `LOCAL_BACKUP_CHAINS_TO_KEEP` for backups archived locally and `RSYNC_BACKUP_CHAINS_TO_KEEP` for their mirror counterparts, when set.

-Everytime a backup chain is rotated, folder becomes renamed with a (very specific) timestamp corresponding to the oldest modified file into the entire backup sub-folder.
+Everytime a backup chain is rotated, its folder becomes renamed with a (very specific) local timestamp corresponding to the oldest modified file into the entire backup sub-folder.
 The number of archived backup chains per domain will be kept up to the value set on these variables, deleting the older ones.

 Then, a mirror can contain (ideally) more archived backups than the local pool.